unfoldingWord-dev/Resource-Container/docs/linking.rst

 Links to any language
 ~~~~~~~~~~~~~~~~~~~~~

-At times you may not wish to restrict the link to a partuclarl language of the RC.
+At times you may not wish to restrict the link to a particular language of the RC.
 In that case you may exclude the language code from the beginning of the path and place an extra slash ``/`` in it's place.

 Example: